 A sentencing memo from the prosecutors in August 2020 explained the extent to which the girls were involved, and seemed to claim they were aware of the scheme.
 “They involved both their daughters [Isabella and Olivia] in the fraud, directing them to pose in staged photographs for use in fake athletic profiles and instructing one daughter how to conceal the scheme from her high school counselor,” said the note.

 What Has Olivia Said About the Scandal?

 Olivia’s YouTube channel went on hiatus after March 10, 2019, and she returned to the platform briefly in December 2019.
 “Obviously I’ve been gone for a really long time … as much as I wish I could talk about all of this, I know it’s something that needs to be addressed … I’m legally not allowed to speak on anything going on … I wish I could say something but I really can’t, so I’m going to leave it at that.”

-She went on the explain how conflicted she felt about making videos again, but that she missed uploading on the platform.
-Two weeks later she dropped an “Everyday Routine” video, but that was the last thing she posted.
+She went on the explain how conflicted she felt about making videos again but that she missed uploading on the platform.
+She has since returned to her channel, posting on average about every few weeks.

 What Has Olivia Said About College?

 Plus, before she headed off to college, Olivia said in a video posted August 14, “I don’t know how much of school I’m gonna attend, but I’m gonna go in and talk to my deans and everyone, and hope that I can try and balance it all … But I do want the experience … I don’t really care about school, as you guys all know.”
-Those are the sort of comments that are coming back to bite her now.
+Those are the sort of comments that came back to bite her.